fermat01/Building-Machine-Learning-Pipeline-using-AWS-Glue-S3-EMR-SageMaker-Athena/README.md

 In this project, we embark on an exciting journey to build an end-to-end pipeline based on NASA Airfoil Self Noise  dataset.
 Our cutting-edge pipeline will seamlessly integrate several state-of-the-art technologies, creating a harmonious symphony of data processing and machine learning.
-AWS Glue,a serverless extract-transform-load (ETL) service,will orchestrate the data flow,ensuring efficient and reliable data transformations.
+AWS Glue,a serverless extract-transform-load (ETL) service will be used to orchestrate the data flow, ensuring efficient and reliable data transformations.
 Amazon SageMaker based on EMR cluster will be used to train and deploy sophisticated predictive models.